The School of the Seasons ~ And you thought a Washbowl was purely Decorative....

 1 2/3 c. packed brown sugar

-1/3 real maple syrup (preferably dark amber)
+1/3 cup of real maple syrup (preferably dark amber)

 2 tsp. unsalted butter, melted